atbcb/usab-uswds/_research/communication-information/variable-message-signing/executive-summary-vms.md

 ---
 title: Executive Summary
 order-number: 0
-research-title: Executive Summary
+research-title: "Synthesis on the Legibility of Variable Message Signing (VMS) for Readers with Vision Loss"
 status: completed
 year-completed: 2002
-topic: Synthesis on the Legibility of Variable Message Signing (VMS) for Readers with Vision Loss
+topic: Communication and Information
 ---

 ### Synthesis on the Legibility of Variable Message Signing (VMS) For Readers With Vision Loss: Executive Summary